 (iii) In a postconviction appeal, an affidavit or signed statement from the defendant stating that the defendant wants to proceed without counsel or with substitute counsel retained by defendant.

-(B) A motion filed under this Rule that is not accompanied by defendant’s affidavit or signed statement shall set forth the reasons for the omission.
+(C) A motion filed under this Rule that is not accompanied by defendant’s affidavit or signed statement must set forth the reasons for the omission.
 A motion that is filed after judgment or final determination as provided in SCR 46 will only be granted if the Supreme Court or Court of Appeals has issued a final decision in the matter and the time for filing a petition for rehearing has expired.

 (4) Death, Suspension.
 Any party to a criminal appeal may notify the Supreme Court or Court of Appeals in writing when an attorney representing a party dies, or is removed or suspended, or ceases to act as an attorney.

-(e) Withdrawal, Substitution, or Discharge of Attorney in Civil Appeals.
-The withdrawal, substitution or discharge of an attorney in a civil appeal pending before the Supreme Court or Court of Appeals shall be governed by this Rule.
+(e) Withdrawal, Substitution, or Discharge of Attorney in Civil Cases.
+The withdrawal, substitution, or discharge of an attorney in a civil case pending before the Supreme Court or Court of Appeals is governed by this Rule.

 (1) In General.
-After the filing of a notice of appeal, any stipulation or motion that effects a change in the representation of a party to the appeal must be filed with the clerk of the Supreme Court.
+After the filing of a notice of appeal or petition, any stipulation or motion that effects a change in the representation of a party to the appeal or petition must be filed with the clerk of the Supreme Court.

 (2) Substitution.
 A substitution or change of counsel may be effected by serving and filing a substitution with the clerk of the Supreme Court, signed by the client, the withdrawing attorney and the substituted attorney.
-The Supreme Court or Court of Appeals may disapprove a substitution that is not signed by the client and all affected attorneys.
+The Supreme Court or Court of Appeals may disapprove a nonconforming substitution.

 (3) Withdrawal.

+An attorney who has been incorrectly added as counsel for a respondent or real party in interest upon docketing of the case can seek withdrawal from the case by filing and serving upon appellant or petitioner a notice, within 14 days of docketing of the case, stating they do not represent the respondent or real party in interest.
+If known, the notice must state the current address for the respondent or real party in interest.
+Within 14 days of service of such a notice, the appellant or petitioner must serve the respondent or real party in interest with a copy of the notice of appeal or petition and file proof of such service with the court.
+If no such notice is filed within 14 days of docketing of the case, withdrawal from the case may only be sought as set forth in (B) below.

-A withdrawal of counsel may be effected only by filing a motion in the court.
-The withdrawing attorney shall serve a copy of the motion on the attorney’s client and any adverse party.
-The motion shall clearly state the reasons for the attorney’s withdrawal consistent with SCR 46 and RPC 1.16.
+The withdrawing attorney must file a motion and serve a copy of the motion on the attorney’s client and any adverse party.
+The motion must clearly state the reasons for the attorney’s withdrawal consistent with SCR 46 and RPC 1.16.
 A motion that is filed after judgment or final determination as provided in SCR 46 will only be granted if the Supreme Court or Court of Appeals has issued a final decision in the matter and the time for filing a petition for rehearing has expired.

 (4) Suspension.
-When an attorney is suspended or ceases to act as an attorney, the attorney shall notify the clerk of the Supreme Court in writing and serve a copy of the notice on the attorney’s client and any adverse parties.
-The notice shall identify the name and address of any new counsel retained by the client or the current address for the client if no new counsel has been retained.
+When an attorney is suspended or ceases to act as an attorney, the attorney must notify the clerk of the Supreme Court in writing and serve a copy of the notice on the attorney’s client and any adverse parties.
+The notice must identify the name and address of any new counsel retained by the client or the current address for the client if no new counsel has been retained.